jakubtomsu/odin-steamworks/README.md

 Take a look at the [example](example/example.odin) to see the API usage.

+## Example
+- put `steam_api64.dll` to the example folder (Windows)
+- `cd example`
+- `odin run .`

 ## About the generator
-The generator was used initially to make the bindings, and those are manually updated.
+The generator was used initially to make the bindings, and those are manually updated based on the changelog.
+So the generator is no longer needed, but it's here just for reference.

 It uses the `steamworks_api.json` to generate a single source file.
 Build the generator with `odin build` commands.